Skip to main content

 The central question is not merely whether these therapies are “safe,” but how they modulate the aging process itself at a cellular level.
 The long-term safety profile is inextricably linked to the therapy’s ability to restore a state of homeostatic resilience, influencing everything from inflammatory signaling and mitochondrial function to gene expression and neurovascular health.

 The timing of intervention, often referred to as the “critical window” hypothesis, is a paramount concept in this academic discussion.
-Evidence strongly suggests that the cardiovascular and neurological effects of are highly dependent on the state of the vascular system at the time of initiation.
+Evidence strongly suggests that the cardiovascular and neurological effects of hormone therapy are highly dependent on the state of the vascular system at the time of initiation.

 When started in perimenopause or early menopause (typically before age 60 or within 10 years of the final menstrual period), when the blood vessels are still relatively healthy and responsive, estrogen therapy appears to have a beneficial or neutral effect on cardiovascular risk.
 In this state, estrogen can promote vasodilation, reduce the formation of atherosclerotic plaque, and improve endothelial function.